-Board support and role of Company Secretary in governance process and reports to the Board about compliance with the applicable statutory requirements and laws.
+L. Board support and role of Company Secretary in governance process

-The Company Secretary plays a pivotal role in ensuring that the Board procedures are followed and regularly reviewed, investors' queries are handled promptly
+The Company Secretary plays a pivotal role in ensuring that the Board procedures are followed and regularly reviewed, investors' queries are handled promptly and reports to the Board about compliance with the applicable statutory requirements and laws.